xrouting/xroute_env/README.md

 Then, put the simulator in the `third_party/openroad` folder.

-Before launching this executable, you need to install some dependency libraries.
-Execute the following command to do so.

 You may also need to execute the following command to install some libraries to ensure that OpenRoad can start up properly.

 ```bash